 In fact, if you're a beginner I would recommend sticking to cotton all round (cotton thread also) because you’ll find the layers don’t slip and slide so much, making them much easier to work with.
 Silks and Polyesters will have a tendency to slide and if you’re just starting out, you might not be in the mood for such frustrations!

 As I mentioned before, quilting is a pastime done for the love of sewing and as with all labors of love, real skill comes with diligent practice.
 The more you practice the more detailed and magnificent your quilts will become and you’ll find the practice to be a soothing, meditational one and if you don't believe me…check out our article on The Many Amazing Benefits of Quilting.

 Take It Easy:

 Seriously…if you go into it guns blazing with a four square meter quilt in mind, the chances are you will put yourself off for life.
 Start with a small project so that you can enjoy the details, instead of getting overwhelmed with work.
-Also, keep your shapes simple first time around, opt for squares or rectangles until you're quite comfortable.
+Also, keep your shapes simple the first time around, opt for squares or rectangles until you're quite comfortable.
 Limit heavy detailing to a focal point instead of trying to incorporate labor-intensive patterns and shapes into every block, at least when you're starting out.
 You can always add texture by using curved and patterned stitching instead of difficult intricate cuts.

 Functional Art is More Fun:

-Create items you can use, like sofa arm covers, place settings or table runners.
+Create items you can use, like sofa arm covers, place settings, or table runners.
 This will give you more satisfaction in your finished product and having your work out in the open will give you an added drive to improve your skills.
 Once you’ve satisfied your own eye, you can start making gifts and throws for friends and loved ones…finished works that you can truly be proud of.
 Besides, I was somewhat loathed to give My First Quilt away at first, chances are you'll also get a little attached to your first masterpiece, so let's hold back on the gift-quilting until later, okay?

 Items You’ll Be Needing: